 Distinguish between the applications of social responsibility in various practical situations

 Unit 1 Introduction to Social Responsibility and Sustainable Development Definitions Unit 2 Why Social Responsibility?
 Where is Social Responsibility today?
 Unit 3 The United Nations' and International Agencies' Treatment of social responsibility Unit 4 Social Responsibility Regulations Unit 5 ISO2600 Guidelines for Social Responsibility and the Global Reporting Institute (GRI) Unit 6 Is Social Responsibility Philanthropy?
-Communicating your Social Sesponsibility and Sustainability Commitment Unit 7 Applying Social Responsibility and Sustainable Development Definitions in practice Final Assignment
+Communicating your Social Sesponsibility and Sustainability Commitment Unit 7 Applying Social Responsibility and Sustainable Development Definitions in practice Unit 8 Connecting the Dots: Social Responsibility and the Global Pandemic Final Assignment

 José Antonio David